CLARIAH/shebanqx/USAGE.md

 **Q**: Why not copy the complete directory at once?

-**A**: Shebanq will gather other materials in the course of its operation: errors, logs, uploads, etc and they arrive in its writable direcotries.
+**A**: Shebanq will gather other materials in the course of its operation: errors, logs, uploads, etc and they arrive in its writable directories.
 We do not want to loose that information when we restart the container.

 ---

 Then we do the following steps:

-1. We make sure that several writable dirs are present within the shebanq app.
+1. We make sure that several writable directories are present within the shebanq app.
     We give `www-data` ownership of these files.

-1. If web2py is already present, we create a soft link from its `application` directory to shebanq.
+1. If `web2py` is already present, we create a soft link from its `application` directory to shebanq.

-1. We compile the shebanq app, by using a web2py command to make a web-app readily available.
+1. We compile the shebanq app, by using a Web2py command to make a web-app readily available.

 1. We python-compile the python code in the modules of the shebanq app.